 Indirect costs are allowed only if the applicant has a federally-approved indirect cost rate.
 (This requirement does not apply to units of local government.)
 A copy of the rate approval should be attached.
 If the applicant does not have an approved rate, one can be requested by contacting the applicant's cognizant federal agency, which will review all documentation and approve a rate for the applicant organization or, if the applicant's accounting system permits, costs may be allocated in the direct cost categories.
-If DOJ is the cognizant federal agency, obtain information needed to submit an indirect cost rate proposal at www.ojp.usdoj.gov/financialguide/part3/part3chap17.htm.
+If DOJ is the cognizant federal agency, obtain information needed to submit an indirect cost rate proposal at www.ojp.usdoj.gov/funding/pdfs/indirect_costs.pdf.

-SAMHSA Budget and Narrative
+SAMHSA Budget and Narrative and Indirect Cost Rate Agreement